-In this tutorial an empirical model for the residuary resistance of sailing yachts as a function of hull geometry coefficients and the Froude number is constructed by means of a neural network.
-The data for this problem has been taken from the UCI Machine Learning Repository.
+In this example an empirical model for the residuary resistance of sailing yachts as a function of hull geometry coefficients and the Froude number is constructed by means of a neural network.

 Prediction of residuary resistance of sailing yachts at the initial design stage is of a great value for evaluating the ship's performance and for estimating the required propulsive power.
 Essential inputs include the basic hull dimensions and the boat velocity.
 The next figure illustrates this example.

 The Delft data set comprises 308 full-scale experiments, which were performed at the Delft Ship Hydromechanics Laboratory.
 These experiments include 22 different hull forms, derived from a parent form closely related to the `Standfast 43' designed by Frans Maas.